|

 Equipment

 plotters, one at the chart table and one at the binnacle - extremely useful for keeping radar watch on deck.
+She also has

-But perhaps the most useful item of all in the Raymarine 6001+ auto pilot, without which a crew of two would struggle
+a Class B AIS transponder.
+But perhaps most useful of all in the Raymarine 6001+ auto pilot, without which

-to sail the boat.
-It is particularly welcome for its unerring grip on the wheel when reefing the main or gybing the spinnaker!
+a crew of two would struggle to sail the boat.
+It is particularly welcome for its unerring grip on the wheel when reefing

-Other essential electronics include a Simrad DSC VHF radio and an ICS Navtex 6+ receiver.
+the main or gybing the spinnaker!
+Other essential electronics include a Simrad DSC VHF radio and an ICS Navtex

-Her ergonomically well thought out cockpit works equally well whether racing fully crewed or sailing short-handed.
-All
+6+ receiver.
+Her ergonomically well thought out cockpit works equally well whether racing

-control lines lead back to Spinlock jammers and Harken winches on the coachroof.
-Four large Harken winches on the coamings
+fully crewed or sailing short-handed.
+All control lines lead back to Spinlock jammers and Harken winches on the coachroof.

-cope with genoa, spinnaker and main sheets.
-The mainsheet traveller runs the full width of the cockpit, immediately in front
+Four large Harken winches on the coamings cope with genoa, spinnaker and main sheets.
+The mainsheet traveller runs the full

-of the wheel, for maximum control.
+width of the cockpit, immediately in front of the wheel, for maximum control.
+The large wheel

-The large wheel provides balanced "feel" and moves from lock to lock in a single turn.
+provides balanced "feel" and moves from lock to lock in a single turn.
 The helmsman's position is particularly

 well thought out, with comfortable and secure positions whether sitting or standing behind or beside the wheel, to windward